 In previous versions, Dynamic Data Masking handled database session changing commands through special rules.
 In these rules the session changing command was identified using a regular expression match.
 Then Dynamic Data Masking created the appropriate symbol to handle the command.
-However, when a session changing command was ignored.
+However, when a session changing command was inside a SQL block, the command was ignored.